asia-jankowska00/asia-jankowska00/README.md

 # Hello!
 I'm Joanna ✨

-💻 Full stack web developer with a passion for React 💖 🎨 Strong UI/UX skills 💪
+💻 Full stack web developer with a passion for React 💖 <br>
+🎨 Strong UI/UX skills 💪 <br>
-🎓 Studying Multimedia Design at UCN in Aalborg 🇩🇰
+🎓 Studying Multimedia Design at UCN in Aalborg 🇩🇰 <br>
-🔨 Always working on some cool new project 👓
+🔨 Always working on some cool new project 👓 <br>
-🌮 Also fantastic cook (friends can confirm) 🤞
+🌮 Also fantastic cook (friends can confirm) 🤞 <br>

 ### ⚙️ Some of my favorite tech